Skip to main content

 E: nicki.morrison@kotakureo.school.nz

-Nicki has been dedicated to Deaf education as a Residence role since 2005.
+Nicki has been dedicated to Deaf education in a Residence role since 2005.
 Her experience as a Residential Leader and Head of Residence has given her a wealth of knowledge about the surroundings and the needs of Deaf students.
 She is passionate about ensuring that students from around New Zealand can come to the Residence and thrive with positive attitudes.
 Nicki's understanding of the Deaf community, having grown up in it herself, makes her a valuable asset to the team.

 Krista Clifford